benchoi93/PeMS-BAY-2022/README.md

     1-4.
 Click files in "Available Files"

-    1-5. make a folder named "raw_data" and put the downloaded files.
+    1-5. make a folder named "raw_data" and make folders by month ex) 01, 02, 03, ...

+    1-6. put the downloaded files in the folders

 2. Step 2 : Preprocess